Vlasakh/test-lib/README.md

 # test-lib
-check the tarball and public Registry
+Check the tarball and public Registry